com-pas/contributing/docs/HOME.md

 Continuous integration is setup automatically on all contributions.
 However, it's faster to iterate locally to fix problems than waiting for the status checks to finish.
 There are many tools that can be used to do the verifications that are enforced by all status checks.
 The most simple and universal tool is maven, but IDE integrations can be used to get more immediate feedback.
-Most of the team uses IntelliJ IDEA, but others IDEs can be used, for exemple the Eclipse IDE.
+Most of the team uses IntelliJ IDEA, but others IDEs can be used, for example the Eclipse IDE.

 ### Definition of Done